-Despite not being the most attractive to the eyes, they are usually one of the most popular recipes at the party.
-They’re fantastic for parties because they’ll stay warm all evening in your crock pot.
+Baked beans are usually one of the most popular dishes at the party.
+They’re fantastic for get-togethers like potlucks or picnics because they’ll stay warm all evening in your crock pot.

-It’s a true, real-life story of “It’s not what you look like…it’s what’s inside that counts!” or “Don’t judge a book by its cover.”
+It’s so true that “It’s not what you look like, it’s what’s inside that counts!” or “Don’t judge a book by its cover.”

-Both apply for these humble-appearing crock pot baked beans.
-Unassuming and….brown, they aren’t showy until you take a bite.
+Both pithy aphorisms apply to these humble-appearing crock pot baked beans.
+Unassuming and brown, they aren’t showy until you take a bite.

-After that first bite, you’ll realize that they’re packed full of flavor and are the life of the party.
-They’re the perfect balance of tangy and sweet.
-And of course, the bites of bacon will keep you coming back for bite after bite after bite.
+After that first bite, you realize that they’re packed full of flavor and are the life of the party.
+Baked beans are a perfect balance of tangy and sweet and the smoky bits of bacon will keep you coming back for more.

-As with most of my recipes, you can adjust these to fit your tastes.
+As with most of my recipes, you can adjust this recipe to fit your tastes.
 I should copy and paste that line because I feel like I use it with nearly every recipe.

 But it’s true!
-I want you to love every single one of my recipes, even if at first glance it doesn’t seem perfect, we’ll make it perfect for you.
+I want you to love every single one of my recipes!
+Even if at first glance it doesn’t seem perfect, we’ll figure out a way to make it perfect for you.
 Don’t you worry!